gar1t/erlang-cli/README.md

   right in some cases but we need to support an explicit "don't reformat" symbol, maybe appearing at the start of a par - in which case we use prettpr:text, which preserves formatting.

+- The ronn format form man pages is inherently better for help text.
+It'd be nice to interface with external markdown files in an elegant way.